-Culum Capital gives accredited investors like you options to invest in short-term invoices via its investment platform for returns of 10% to 25% per annum.
+Culum Capital gives accredited investors like you options to invest in short-term invoices via its investment platform for returns of 6% to 20% pa depending on obligor risk and availability of credit insurance.
 Choose your investment from professionally assessed Singapore businesses that come with a short tenor investment window (comes at average tenor of 90 days)

 Singapore aims to become the world’s first Smart Nation, as one of the world’s leading economies.
 SMEs make up 99% of the country’s economy, employing 70% of the country’s workforce, and contributing 47% of the national GDP.
 Yet, SMEs suffer from a significant lack of bank financing, with only 40% of these businesses having access to bank loans.
 To address this, Singapore’s financial regulators and central bank have initiatives in place to foster the development of financial technology and its Smart Financial Centre.

-Attractive Returns Of 10% To 25% Per Annum
+Attractive Returns Of 6% to 20% Per Annum

 Alternative Investment Option